It seems as though I blinked and the year is almost over. With this

-month zipping by so quickly, I hope you find a few minutes away from the hustle
+It seems as though I blinked and the year is almost over.
+With this month zipping by so quickly, I hope you find a few minutes away from the hustle and bustle to so something fun.

 Here are some interesting dates to keep in mind:

-9 National
+December 9 National Pastry Day

 December 12 Poinsettia Day